MicrosoftDocs/Viva/Viva/plan-for-all-viva-modules.md

 ## Step 4: How to get started

 Technically, the Viva modules do not need to be installed in a specific order.
-Insights and Learning require less time to get going, Connections and Topics takes longer.
+Insights and Learning require less time to get going, Connections and Topics takes longer to plan and customize.

 |Connections  |Insights  |Learning  |Topics |
 |---------|---------|---------|---------|